The study of biosystems engineering merges engineering and agricultural science to

 Why biosystems engineering at OSU?

-Biosystems Engineering's focus is to enhance the production and profitability of agricultural
+The focus of Biosystems Engineering is to enhance the production and profitability

-teaching, research, and outreach.
-Biosystems engineers work at the interface of biology
+of agricultural and biological products.
+Biosystems engineers work at the interface

-and technology to address problems and opportunities related to food, water, energy
+of biology and technology to address problems and opportunities related to food, water,

 With a growing population and increased pressure on our natural resources, new technologies